sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 #### Version 1.7 - initial release
-Complete rewrite to fix cookie problem with calling Nexus IQ server.
+Complete rewrite to fix cookie problem with calling Nexus IQ Server.
 I have decided the best way to fix the security issues for now is to limit access to http://iq-server:8070.
 So you will have to alias your localhost as iq-server in your /etc/hosts/ file to use this plugin for now.
 I will think about a change which gives access to all URLS like so below